wayfair/vsm-ios/README.md

 # VSM for iOS

-VSM is a reactive architecture that is also unidirectional, highly type-safe, behavior-driven and clean.
+VSM is a reactive architecture that is unidirectional, highly type-safe, behavior-driven, and clean.
 This repository hosts an open-source swift package framework for easily building features in VSM on iOS.

 ## Overview